WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

-The participants then start with the NR task, where they first read instructions and then complete 5 texts (1 MECO, 4 XQuAD) followed by the IS task, where first instructions and then 5 texts (5 XQuAD) are shown.
-We decide to perform the NR task first, as it is the most cognitively demanding task, followed by the easier IS task.
-A quick calibration (QC) step (5-point calibration) is done every 2nd trial.
-This means a QC is performed after the 2nd and 4th trial in the NR task and the 1st and 3rd trials in the IS task.
+The participants start with the NR task, where they first read instructions and then complete 5 texts (1 from MECO and 4 from XQuAD).
+This is followed by the IS task, where first the instructions and then 5 texts (all 5 from XQuAD) are shown.
+These 10 texts denote what we call a set $s$, which is a specific sequence of texts in a fixed order.
+In each set, 5 NR texts are followed by 5 IS texts.
+Each set is read by at least 9 participants.
+These sets are created by randomly sampling from an available pool of texts until all texts have been used once in a trial, either NR or IS.
+After all texts have been used, new sets are created by selecting texts randomly, always including 1 MECO and 9 XQuAD texts.
+We perform the NR task first, as it is the most cognitively demanding task, followed by the less demanding IS task.
+A quick calibration (QC) step in the form of a 5-point calibration is done every 2\textsuperscript{nd} trial.
+This means a QC is performed after the 2\textsuperscript{nd} and 4\textsuperscript{th} trial in the NR task and the 1st and 3rd trials in the IS task.
 The experiment then terminates by quitting full-screen mode and asking participants to submit the HIT on the \textit{Amazon Mechanical Turk} platform.
+For each $s$ we collect data from at least 9 participants.